 No Pressure Washing.
 No Flood Risk.
 No Expensive (and Useless) Roof Coatings

-As stated in other pages, roof coatings are often an expensive and short term approach to roof renovation.
+As stated in other pages, roof coatings are often an expensive and short term approach to roof renovation/roof cleaning.
 There is a real flood risk, the coatings often look terrible after a few years and they being mis-sold by many many companies in the United Kingdom.

-The manual approach to removing moss and applying a chemical maybe considered an old fashioned approach but it is time proven, won’t damage the tiles and you certainly won’t have to worry about paint peeling off the tiles.
+The manual approach to removing moss and applying a chemical may be considered an old fashioned roof cleaning method but it is time-proven and you certainly won’t have to worry about paint peeling off the tiles.

-Did I mention that manually removing the moss/applying a fungicide is also the cheapest method?
+Did I mention that manually removing the moss/applying a fungicide is often the cheapest cleaning method?

-Expect to pay around £500 for a semi detached house in Southern England.
-Compare that to £2000 for a roof coating.
+Expect to pay around £500 for a semi-detached house in Southern England.
+Compare that to £2000 for a roof cleaning and coating.